How to choose Energy Bars for weight loss

 These delicious protein bars are the perfect snack for those looking to lose weight.
 The high protein content of this bar makes it an ideal choice for those trying to maintain a healthy body composition (i.e., having more muscle than fat).

-Compared to the other two options on our list, these Clif Builder’s bars have less sugar but higher fat content—so if you’re looking for something with less sugar that still has some bite, then this might be the right fit for you!
+Compared to the other two options on our list, these Clif Builder’s bars have less sugar but higher fat content—so if you’re looking for something with less sugar that still has some bite, this might be the right fit for you!

 4. Power Crunch Choklat Protein Energy Bar

 If you’re looking for a protein bar that’s both sweet and nutritious, this Power Crunch Choklat Protein Energy Bar is the way to go.
 At about 220 calories per bar and 20 grams of protein, it’s one of the most filling options on our list.
-It also has 5 grams of fiber and 1 gram of sugar—that’s half a teaspoon!
+It also has 5 grams of fiber and 1 gram of sugar—half a teaspoon!
 And did we mention it tastes like chocolate peanut butter?

 It’s also gluten-free, soy-free, dairy-free, kosher-certified, non-GMO verified, and healthy AF.